 You first will mark and create the lines of your garden bed.
-If you are doing a vegetable garden make sure you don’t make bed areas any larger than 4 feet apart.
-If you make a large bed, just make sure you have a plan for creating rows within the larger bed so you can walk through and access things easily as they grow and you plant more.
+If you are doing a vegetable garden, make sure you don’t make bed areas any larger than 4 feet apart.
+If you make a large bed, make sure you have a plan for creating rows within the larger bed so you can walk through and access things easily as they grow and you plant more.

-Once you know the measurements of the area and you have marked out everything you will want to order your compost and mulch you need.
+Once you know the measurements of the area and you have marked out everything you will want to order the compost and mulch you need.
 You can figure this out by using a cubic foot calculator.
 This will give you the amount you need.
 I always lean a little high just so I have enough.
 For your amounts the height and density needs to be around the following:

 - Mulch needs to be about 2-3 inches thick and a row area or protected area around the bed can be around 3 feet wide around a bed to keep the weeds at bay around the beds or within rows

-- Compost you will need 3-5 inches thick depending on what your soil is like underneath.
+- Compost you will need 3-5 inches thick, depending on what your soil is like underneath.

 While you wait for your order to arrive for mulch and compost you can still get working.
 No need to wait so here are the steps.